The psychology of colors in the web

 Many popular social networks like Facebook or Twitter as well as high-tech brands like HP or Intel use blue as the color for their logos.
 This is anything but a coincidence, it stems from a global marketing strategy oriented around the meaning of colors in our modern world.

 So, even though blue is a popular color for many companies, it doesn't necessarily mean that it's right for you.
 Indeed, you must take into account the impact of the color psychology on your consumers.
-This will allow you to make the best choice on the visual of your website and especially of your brand.
-It is therefore essential to do a case study beforehand in order to segment your market and define your core target.
+This will allow you to make the best choice on the visual of your site and especially your brand.
+It is therefore essential to do a preliminary case study in order to segment your market and define your core target.